 Batesville is a recognized leader in the sale of death care products in North America.
-Competition in this industry is based on product quality, design features, personalization, price, delivery, and service.
-Batesville competes with several national and regional casket manufacturers and distributors, as well as more than 100 independent casket distributors, most of whom serve fairly narrow geographic segments.
-Some non-traditional death care providers, such as large discount retail stores, casket stores, and internet casket retailers, also sell caskets directly to consumers.
-The industry has also seen a few foreign manufacturers, mostly from China, import caskets into the U.S. and Canada.
-However, for the past three years, sales from these non-traditional and Chinese providers have remained relatively stable and collectively represent less than 5% of total casket sales in North America.
+Competition in this industry is based on product quality, service, price, delivery, design features and personalization.
+Batesville competes with several national and regional casket manufacturers, as well as more than 100 independent casket distributors, most of whom serve fairly narrow geographic segments.
+Some non-traditional death care providers, such as large discount retail stores, casket stores, and internet casket retailers also sell caskets directly to consumers.
+The industry has seen a few foreign manufacturers, mostly from China, import caskets into the U.S. and Canada.
+However, for the past several years, sales from these non-traditional and foreign providers have remained relatively stable and collectively represent less than 5% of total casket sales in North America.